TCP-Lab/x.FASTQ/README.md

 multiqc --version

 # QualiMap
-# Support still to be added...
+# Support still to be added... see the related issue #23.

 # BBTools (for BBDuk)
 cd ~/.local/bin